Abhishek-Rath/Commerce/README.md

 5. **Watchlist:** Users who are signed in are able to visit a Watchlist page, which displays all of the listings that a user has added to their watchlist.
 Clicking on any of those listings should take the user to that listing’s page.

 6. **Django Admin Interface:** Via the Django admin interface, a site administrator is able to view, add, edit, and delete any listings, comments, and bids made on the site.

-## Link to YouTube Video:- https://youtu.be/Emtos6xCjs4

-## Features to be added in future:
-1. Delete specific auction.
-2. Mobile Responsive.
-3. Add more CSS